morulus/postcss-import-sub/readme.md

   }
 ]);
 ```
-Last thing - we should to create the new file with new variables.
+The last thing, we should create the new file with new variables.

 _theme/components/Pencil/variables.css_
 ```css
 $PencilColor: blue;
 ```

-If you will build the application with same configuration, you'll see that Pencil became blue.
+If you will build the application with the same configuration, you'll see that Pencil became blue.

 ### Total coverage

-In the last example we have indicated a specific file name, with which the substitution of imports must occur.
+In the last example, we have indicated a specific file name, with which the substitution of imports must occur.
 And we have formed target filename.
 But in fact, we are not obliged to do so.

 Let's remove the excess.